bjssacademy/advanced-tdd/chapter04/chapter04.md

 }
 ```

+> Again, we're not eating the whole elephant.
+We have added _minimal_ code to fix that compiler failure.
+>
+> We are working methodically, step-by-step.

 The Mighty Compiler is assuaged from its Mighty Anger once again.
 Which is a good job - because we have a tricky decision to make for our final Assert section.

 ## Coding the Assert section

 The Assert section is where we specify two things:

-- What should have happened
+- **What** should have happened
-- How we get at the results
+- **How** we get at the results

-What should have happened is obvious for our test.
+What should have happened is obvious here.
 There should be a ship on the grid where we told it to put one!

 But how we find that out is not as easy as you might think.